North Carolina vs. Kentucky College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Pick ATS: North Carolina (-1.5)

-North Carolina has put together a 4-4-0 record against the spread this season, while Kentucky is 5-4-0.
-A total of five out of the Tar Heels' games this season have hit the over, and six of the Wildcats' games have gone over.
-The two teams score 175.7 points per game, 11.2 more points than this matchup's total.
+North Carolina is 4-4-0 against the spread this season compared to Kentucky's 5-4-0 ATS record.
+A total of five out of the Tar Heels' games this season have gone over the point total, and six of the Wildcats' games have gone over.
+The teams score 175.7 points per game, 10.2 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM